Changes in immigration regulations

 • long-term EU resident permit.

-However, the foreigner will still be required to appear in person (upon request) at the relevant office to provide fingerprints, a signature specimen, and present a valid travel document.
+The applicant will remain obliged to appear in person at the relevant authority's office (upon being summoned) in order to provide fingerprints and a specimen signature, as well as to present a valid travel document.

 As of 1 June 2025, the requirement to conduct a labour market test and attach the information from the county administrator to an application for a temporary residence and work permit (the so-called Single Permit) has been abolished.